samiralibabic/gpt3-jsm/README.md

-An example project with Stripe, Solidity,
+An example project in React